U.S. ARMY CHEMICAL CORPS

 Hall of Fame

-Major General William M. Stubbs
+Major General Marshall Stubbs

-Major General William Marshall Stubbs was born in Nebraska in 1906.
+Major General Marshall Stubbs was born in Nebraska in 1906.
 After graduating from the United States Military academy in 1929, he served with the Infantry for four years, transferring to the Chemical Warfare Service in 1934.

 He served as a senior Chemical Officer in the European Theater during World War II.
 After the war he commanded the Chemical Corps Materiel Command and the 1st Logistical Command.